-The dynamics of process are certainly dependent on time.
-Do you feel you design better working on long-term projects or under a short time constraint?
+Do you feel you design better working on long-term projects or under shorter time constraints?

 Designers often think vertically and horizontally using both their left and right brains.
 They are forced to consider the conceptual, the practical, the visual and the psychological aspects of their design.
 What helps you make this shift or how do you know when to make this shift?

 I think I have really started to become aware of my thinking patterns and how First Nations tend to think.
 They consider things even beyond vertical and horizontal thinking, through webs of relations.
 I start to see all these connections between things and how everything affects one another.
 I have been trying to shift my thinking patterns to become aware that we are not independent in this world and that there is no hierarchy between humans over, for example, plants and animals.
 This is where my thesis research is going.

 Working with other people is also an integral part of the designer’s process.
 How do you keep these relationships healthy?

 For my internship, cultural immersion was an important process in coming to understand sustainability, ecology, First Nations philosophy and their ways of knowing.
 In my internship, I had to reach out to my community more so than I did in any other situation.
 I think it was really important to realize that there are other people out there who have a better understanding of issues than I do and it is OK to reach out to them and ask for help to strengthen my own understanding.
 This may mean collaboration and going outside my own research and outside of Emily Carr as an institution, it means going to all kinds of places and people for information.
 For me it is not only about people.
 I think to really understand sustainability I first need to understand ecology and nature’s ways of working.
 I spend a lot of time outside in the forest, which may seem weird but it was about understanding the landscape and respecting it.
 My relationships are person to person but also human to non-human.

 What was your experience with defining sustainability for this project?